Retired Not Out, Paul Chappell's Journal

 Seacombe ferry landing stage.

-Today I decided to walk along the promenade from the Seacombe Ferry landing stage to New Brighton.
+Today I decided to walk along the Mersey promenade from the Seacombe Ferry landing stage to New Brighton.
 It’s a lovely walk with no traffic allowed on the prom.
-There are fine views across the Mersey and the north Liverpool docks.
+There are fine views across the Mersey to the North Liverpool docks.
 In the distance you can see Liverpool’s Pier Head.

-After the walk, I met my friend John in the Bow Legged Beagle for some beers.
+After the walk, I met my friend John in the Bow-Legged Beagle for some real ale.

 The Isle of Man ferry was in port.